Author: Ron Graham

 "The Spirit and the bride say, Come."
 This is the last mention of the bride.
 She is one of those commissioned to go into all the world and invite all people great and small to come to Christ for eternal life.
 (Mark 16:15-16, Matthew 28:18-20).

-Paul uses the wife metaphor for the church of Jesus Christ: "Husbands, love your wives just like Christ also loved the church.
+Paul uses the wife metaphor for the congregation of Jesus Christ: "Husbands, love your wives just like Christ also loved the church.
 He gave himself up for her so that he might set her apart.
-By his word he cleansed her with the washing of the water.
+By his word he cleansed his called out congregation, with the washing of the water.
 He could then present the church to himself in all her glory.
 She is without spot or flaw or any kind of blemish.
 She is dedicated to him.
 As Christ loved her, so husbands ought to love their own wives as their own bodies."
 (Ephesians 5:22-32).